Tai Tzu-ying: 2011–2013: First Grand Prix and Superseries title

-In August 2013, she was recruited by the team Banga Beats to play for them in the Indian Badminton League.
-In the 2013 BWF Super Series Masters Finals, she defeated Sung Ji-hyun and Porntip Buranaprasertsuk but lost to Wang Shixian.
-She made it to the semifinals and successfully avenged her loss, beating Wang Shixian.
+Tai clinched her maiden and only title in 2013 in the Malaysia Open.
+In other tournaments in the first half of the 2013 season, she often experienced defeat in the quarter-finals, such as in the Germany, Switzerland, Asian Championships, Indonesia, Singapore, as well with her teammate in the Sudirman Cup.
+Tai then competed in the Summer Universiade and won the silver in the women's singles and bronze in the team event.
+Her quarter-finals defeat continued into the World Championship.
+She finally advanced to the final stage in the Chinese Taipei Open but was defeated by Sung Ji-hyun.
+She next played in the East Asian Games in Tianjin, and won a silver medal in the women's team event.
+Tai qualified for the Superseries Finals.
+She defeated Sung Ji-hyun and Porntip Buranaprasertsuk but lost to Wang Shixian in the group stage.
+She made it to the semi-finals and successfully avenged her loss, beating Wang Shixian.
 She ended second after losing the final to Li Xuerui.

 2014–2015: Asian bronze and Superseries Finals title

-Tai represented her country at the 2014 Asian Games and won Taiwan's first badminton medal by finishing as the third place.
-She won the Hong Kong Open in 2014 after beating Nozomi Okuhara of Japan in straight games, 21–19, 21–11.
+Tai represented her country at the 2014 Asian Games and won Taiwan's first badminton medal by finishing in third place.
+She reached her first finals in the Superseries event in the Japan Open but was still unable to defeat the world's number one, Li Xuerui.
+She then won the Hong Kong Open after beating Nozomi Okuhara in straight games.
 She extended her winning streak to the Superseries Finals in Dubai and won the first title for Taiwan in the Superseries finals by beating Korea's Sung Ji-hyun in straight games.

 In 2015, she was beaten by Sun Yu in the Singapore Open.
 She did not win any titles that year.

 2016: World #1

 In 2016, Tai won the Indonesia Open and the Hong Kong Open to reach World No. 1 for the first time in her career.
 She won the Superseries Finals in Dubai for the second time, becoming the second women's singles player to do so (after Li Xuerui in 2012 and 2013).
 She also made history by becoming the first women's singles player to reach the finals in the Superseries Finals three times.
+She received the most prize money throughout 2016 with US$271,025.